oxivanisher/JamesII/README.md

 * Logger facility with network functionality (netlogger.py)

 ### Not yet done:
+* @hostname1,hostname2 for running commands only on choosen hosts
+* && to split commands (will not wait for the first command to exit)
 * HTTP Server (managed) (As front-end, console and also RESTful API for mobile clients)
 * Lirc (managed) to control or be controlled via infrared
 * YAML Schema to detect wrong config files